-- President, Sandra Cadamuro nottinghillpresident@gmail.com or (416) 705-4623 - Registrar, Jo-Anna Brimmer- registrar@nottinghillpreschool.com or (905) 827-1442, ext.
+- President, Sarah Reid- nottinghillpresident@gmail.com or (647) 261-3423 - Registrar, Sim Gil registrar@nottinghillpreschool.com or (905) 827-1442, ext.
 3 - Supervisor, Kim Pearce misskim@nottinghillpreschool.com or (905) 827-1442, ext.
-1 - Volunteer Scheduler, Meghan Sheehan megogrady@hotmail.com
+1

 A Final Word

 - Nottinghill Co-operative Preschool is our school each member has a voice, and we encourage participation. - Board members and teachers will do their best to return calls/e-mails promptly.
 If there is an urgent or immediate issue that requires a same-day response, please contact your child's teacher.
 Our Board members will do their best to respond to parents as soon as they can.
 However, since Board members are volunteers who have young children and outside work responsibilities, immediate responses are not always possible.
 Your understanding in these situations is greatly appreciated. - Please do not hesitate to ask questions and make suggestions so we can work cooperatively to further our high standards.
 We appreciate any feedback, either directly or anonymously. - Above all, we hope you and your family will have fun!!!